 “Actually, the problem is much more complicated, it’s about value and value pricing for a specific client in a specific situation.“

-General Counsels increasingly have to explain and value the role of the legal department to CEOs, and demonstrate the value they bring in improving business exchanges security and risk anticipation, in working closely with and through business lines, though independently, in controlling and managing their budget… They need to map and segment their value to their internal stakeholders and demonstrate how they optimize the use of available human and financial resources, like any other department in the company.
+General Counsels increasingly have to explain and value the role of the legal department to CEOs.
+And also, demonstrate the value they bring in improving business exchanges security and risk anticipation.
+In working closely with and through business lines, though independently.
+In controlling and managing their budget… They need to map and segment their value to their internal stakeholders; And also, demonstrate how they optimize the use of available human and financial resources, like any other department in the company.

-Thus, the question is not whether to increase in-sourcing or increase outsourcing but rather to find the best way of “mix-sourcing”, while delivering the best value at the best cost.
-This could be done by preparing more in advance what the real needs are, what the problem/opportunity the business line is trying to solve/accomplish, by defining precisely in advance with the internal clients the type of deliverable they are looking for, by establishing a true, transparent and predictable dialogue amongst all stakeholders, by teaming with internal and external resources, by managing budget and deadlines, by optimizing the time spent with law firms on topics where they really have expertise and not on end-less unstructured meetings…
+Thus, the question is not whether to increase in-sourcing or increase outsourcing but rather to find the best way of “mix-sourcing”.
+While delivering the best value at the best cost.
+This could be done by preparing more in advance what the real needs are, what the problem/opportunity.
+The business line is trying to solve/accomplish, by defining precisely in advance with the internal clients the type of deliverable they are looking for.
+By establishing a true, transparent and predictable dialogue amongst all stakeholders, by teaming with internal and external resources.
+Also by managing budget and deadlines, by optimizing the time spent with law firms.
+On topics where they really have expertise and not on end-less unstructured meetings…